-Whether it’s due to your dog’s sleeping position, the structure of their skull, or potential illness, a variety of conditions and scenarios can cause snoring.
+Whether it’s due to your dog’s breed, sleeping position, the structure of their skull, or potential illness, a variety of conditions and scenarios can cause snoring.
 No matter how charming it might sound (especially recorded on your phone), consult a vet if you’re concerned your dog’s log-sawing snores are not entirely innocent.

 1. Obstructed Nasal Passages

 Snoring can occur due to something as simple as your dog sleeping in a strange position.
 If they’re on their back and their tongue gets in the way of the throat, the restricted air flow produces that oh-so charming freight train impression.

 On the other hand, objects and growths can also obstruct the dog’s airways in their nasal passages.
 If your dog acquires a new snoring habit that doesn’t go away no matter what position they’re sleeping in, a vet check is a good idea.

 Brachycephalic—or flat-faced—breeds are prone to snoring due to breathing issues.
 That cute flat face requires lots of things to be compressed together more than in other dogs, and this can lead to lots of extra airway noise.

 Their airways are shorter, their tongues are bigger (relative to the size of their mouths), their soft palates are longer (causing them to flap loosely down in the back of the throat), and their nostrils are narrower and tend to collapse in on themselves.
 All of these changes lead to body parts and tissues getting in the way of airflow, making it harder to move air in and out.